 This map shows the approximate service territories for all utilities in North Carolina and lists whether (to our best knowledge at the time of publishing this) they offer net metering.
 For utilities that we work with less frequently, we always research the utility’s policy before designing a solar system so we can avoid horror stories like what happened to this Sanford couple.

 The best solution to this issue is a solar PV system with battery backup.
-This way, all excess electricity is stored in your home battery (Tesla PowerWall, LG Chem, or sonnenBatterie) and each day after the sun goes down, your batteries provide electricity until they run out.
+This way, all excess electricity is stored in your home battery (Tesla PowerWall or LG Chem) and each day after the sun goes down, your batteries provide electricity until they run out.
 After your batteries are drained, you would buy electricity from the grid at the same rate you do now.
-This does add a premium to the price of the system since batteries are the most costly component.
 If solar + storage isn’t a viable option for your home at the moment, you can still take action toward getting solar into your community.

-After your utility, Homeowners’ Associations are the biggest 3rd party impediment that can create a roadblock to going solar.
+After your utility, Homeowners’ Associations are the biggest 3rd party roadblock for going solar.
 If you don’t have an HOA then 1) count your blessings, and 2) feel free to skip this section.
 In 99% of cases, HOAs are not hard barriers for solar, but they can slow the process down and might impact your system design.

 In 2007, North Carolina passed a solar access law (N.C.
 Gen. Stat.
 160A-201) which prevents an HOA from establishing rules that outright prohibit solar after Oct 1, 2007.
 However, The law does allow HOAs to create restrictions and regulations on solar installations on the front of a home and on roofs that face common/public areas.